iDigitalFlame/XMT/README.md

 These are some things I need to work on.

-- Keyloging?
+- Keyloging
-- MultiProxy support?
+- MultiProxy Support
-- Shellcode for Linux?
+- Shellcode for Linux without CGO (potentially)
-- Add in memory (Reflective) DLL injection (Sorta have it?)
+- Add in memory (Reflective) DLL injection (Outside of SRDi)
+- ScreenShot support for MacOS/Linux without CGO?
+- More Windows thread creation techniques besides NtCreateThreadEx

 ## Bugs